Josephmuatha/ianmutunga.github.io/index.md

 # 👋 Hi, I'm Ian Mutunga

-I'm an aspiring **Data Analyst** passionate about transforming data into actionable insights.
+I'm a **Data Analyst** passionate about transforming data into actionable insights.
 I enjoy working with data to support evidence-based decision-making.

 ---